 Halo 6 is now called Halo Infinite.
-Microsoft gave us our first brief look at Halo Infinite at last year's E3, and this year they delivered a new five minute long trailer that you can check out below.
-Despite dropping the number, Halo Infinite is the continuation of Master Chief's story and the sequel to Halo 5.
+Microsoft gave us our first brief look at Halo Infinite at last year's E3, and this year they delivered a new five-minute trailer you can watch below.
+Despite dropping the number, you should still think of Halo Infinite as the next step in Master Chief's story.

 That's all we've seen, but 343 Industries has talked a little bit about Halo Infinite since announcement.
 Emphasis on a little.
-So far discussion of the game has focused on the new engine 343 has spent years building, resulting in the new graphical style and many more changes we'll likely see in the future.
-According to a recent rumor, "the team behind the game is trying to make the story adapt to decisions the user makes and the game may have more RPG elements than prior versions of the series."
+So far, discussion of the game has focused on the new engine 343 spent years building, resulting in the new graphical style and many more changes we'll likely see in the future.
+According to a rumorfrom earlier this year, "the team behind the game is trying to make the story adapt to decisions the user makes and the game may have more RPG elements than prior versions of the series."
 When a beta finally comes around, it'll come to Xbox before PC.
 We also know that Forge is making a big return and that 343 probably isn't jumping on the battle royale bandwagon.

 Yes, Halo Infinite is confirmed for Windows 10 as well as Xbox.
 With Halo: The Master Chief Collection also headed to PC this year, Microsoft is finally getting behind Halo on PC in a big way.

 Here are the other details we've collected about Halo Infinite, concerning the release date, a likely beta, multiplayer, and more.

 Halo Infinite will release around the winter holidays in 2020, though we don't have an exact date pinpointed yet.

 Microsoft confirmed at their press conference at E3 this year that Halo Infinite would be a launch title for its next generation console currently code named Scarlett, presumably with the PC version of Infinite launching simultaneously.

 - Is there a Halo ring: You bet your ass